Leeward Islands (Society Islands): History

-The first European to encounter the archipelago was James Cook on 12 April 1769 during a British expedition the purpose of which was to observe the transit of Venus.
-He later revisited the islands twice) more.
+The first European to encounter the archipelago was British naval officer James Cook on 12 April 1769 during a British expedition the purpose of which was to observe the transit of Venus.
+He later revisited the islands twice more.
 It is a common misconception that he named the Leeward group of islands "Society" in honor of the Royal Society.
-However, Cook recorded in his journal that he named the islands “Society” because they lie close to each other.
+However, Cook recorded in his journal that he named the islands "Society" because they lie close to each other.

 In 1840, France declared a protectorate over Tahiti.
-In 1847, the British and French signed the Jarnac Convention, agreeing that the kingdoms of Raiatea, Huahine, and Bora Bora would remain independent from either of the two European nations, and that they would not allow any single chief to control the entire archipelago.
-France eventually broke the agreement and annexed the islands.
-They became a colony of France in 1888 (eight years after the Windward Islands did).
+In 1847, the British and French signed the Jarnac Convention and these islands became a colony of France in 1888 (eight years after the Windward Islands did).
 There were many native resistance movements and conflicts in reaction to this annexation, known as the Leewards War, which continued until 1897.

 Geography

 The islands are mountainous, consisting of volcanic rock.
 They are formed of trachyte, dolerite and basalt.
 There are raised coral beds high up the mountains, and lava occurs in a variety of forms, even in solid flows.
 Volcanic activity ceased so long ago that the craters have been almost entirely obliterated by erosion.